 In 1959, he left that job because he’d always wanted to return to Seattle.
 He and mom packed up five young children and drove cross-country in a Chevy wagon.
 This was before the Interstate Highway System was built.

 No work was available at local newspapers so he became a speechwriter for Governor Al Rosellini and thus began his new career in public relations.
 Early clients were Alaska Airlines, Seattle University, Westours and Holland America Lines.

 He and his partner Gene Ford created Ford-Thein, Inc. in Seattle, working with diverse clients on large and small projects.
 He managed and won many political campaigns for local and national office seekers.

 He is predeceased by his wife Gloria, mother of his children, and his wife Clara with whom he lived in Florida and South Carolina.
 He is also predeceased by his son Christopher and two infant daughters.

 He is survived by his children Barbara (Hepfer), Stephen, Matthew, Hilary and Peter.

 Grandchildren Morgan, Christopher, Nichole, Hannah, Benjamin, Henry and Eva.

 Internment at Gethsemane Cemetery in Federal Way, WA

-To send flowers to the family of Anthony Thein, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Anthony Thein, please visit Tribute Store